Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Rabies is transmitted to humans from a bite or a skin puncture by an infected animal.
 The rabies virus is present in the animal’s saliva.
 The rabies virus is strongly attracted to the nervous system and can travel to the spinal cord and brain.

 What are the symptoms?

-About a month or two after a bite from a rabid animal, humans complain of fever, headache, fatigue and decreased appetite.
+About a month or two after a bite from a rabid animal, humans complain of fever, headache, fatigue, and decreased appetite.
 There can also be pain or numbness at the bite site.
-One to two weeks later, nerve damage can appear with mental changes, hallucinations, seizures and paralysis.
+One to two weeks later, nerve damage can appear with mental changes, hallucinations, seizures, and paralysis.
 Patients can develop severe pain with swallowing liquids.
 They complain of profound thirst, yet they avoid water.
 This is called, hydrophobia, or fear of water, which is another name for rabies.
-Without treatment, the disease is fatal.
+Without treatment, rabies is fatal.